sagarbehere/fireproof-api-playground/docs/Fireproof Typescript Tutorial.md

 ## Querying data

-Having looked at `db.get()` and `db.allDocs()`, we now look at a more flexible and sophisticated way of retrieving data from the database.
+Having looked at `db.get()` and `db.allDocs()`, we will now look at a more flexible and sophisticated way of retrieving data from the database.
 This is the `db.query()` method.

-- `db.query()` accepts two arguements.
+The `db.query()` function accepts two arguments:

+- The first argument can be either i) A simple string value, or ii) A so-called "Map Function"
+  - Just for now, let's ignore the case where the first argument is a "Map Function" (we will discuss this later).
-  - The first argument tells fireproof about the document property name(s) i.e. keys of interest.
-Fireproof will return from the database all those documents that contain the property name(s) in the first argument.
-TODO: Confirm that this understanding is accurate
+  - If the first argument is a string value e.g. 'title', the query will return all documents that have a 'title' property

-    - The first argument can either be a simple string that is the property/key name OR
-    - it can be a so-called "Map function" that returns one or more property names.
-  - The second (optional) argument is a so-called query options object.
-It is an object which can contain some specific key-value pairs, each of which has a particular meaning and effect on how the documents specified by the first argument are further filtered or organized.
+- The second argument is a so-called "options object".
+This is an object that can contain some specific key:value pairs as shown below, each of which affects the results of the query in a certain way.
+Glance through the possible items in the options object below, but don't worry too much about them just yet.

+  - ```typescript
+    export interface QueryOpts<K extends IndexKeyType> {
+      readonly descending?: boolean; // Sort query results in descending order readonly limit?: number; // Maximum number of results includeDocs?: boolean; // Include full documents in the query result?
+Default true readonly range?: [IndexKeyType, IndexKeyType]; //Query within a key range readonly key?: DocFragment; // Query for exact key match readonly keys?: DocFragment[]; // Query for multiple exact keys prefix?: IndexKeyType; // Query for keys with prefix }
+    ```

-The possible values for the first and second arguments and their combinations and effects are many.
-They can be overwhelming at first glance.
-So we will start with the simplest usage of `db.query()` and progressively build up towards complex invocations.
+Let's start with the simplest invocation of `db.query()` and then we will build up to progressively more complex invocations.

 ### Basic queries